VictorCFeng/Data-Center-Equality/README.md

 This repository contains the data, code, and derived results used to quantify how data-center load growth affects **wholesale electricity prices**, **transmission cost allocation**, and downstream **burden and distributional outcomes** across major U.S. power markets.

-The repo is intentionally **data-centric**: besides the core code and figure gallery, most folders store task-specific input data and intermediate artifacts.

 ---

 ## Repository structure